 We perform impairment testing of goodwill for each of our reporting units on an annual basis.
 Our reporting units are comprised of the Europe, Asia, and Americas reporting units in the International Package reporting segment, and the Forwarding, Logistics, UPS Freight, MBE / The UPS Store and UPS Capital reporting units in the Supply Chain & Freight reporting segment.
 Our annual goodwill impairment testing date is October 1st for each reporting unit.
 In assessing goodwill for impairment, we initially evaluate qualitative factors to determine if it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If the qualitative assessment is not conclusive and it is necessary to calculate the fair value of a reporting unit, then we utilize a two-step process to test goodwill for impairment.
-First, a comparison of the fair value of the applicable reporting unit with the aggregate carrying value, including goodwill, is performed.
-If the carrying amount of a reporting unit exceeds the reporting unit's fair value, we perform the second step of the goodwill impairment test to determine the amount of impairment loss.
-The second step includes comparing the implied fair value of the affected reporting unit's goodwill.
+First, a comparison of the fair value, we perform the second step of the goodwill impairment test to determine the amount of impairment loss.
+The second step includes comparing the implied fair value of the affected reporting unit's goodwill with the carrying value of that goodwill.